Commitment + Clinical Leadership = Better Outcomes

 Dental Cavities

-Cavities, also known as tooth decay, are holes that form inside of the tooth.
+Cavities, also known as tooth decay, are holes that form inside the tooth.
 Many cavities are undetectable at first, however they will become bigger without proper treatment.

 Cavities are caused by the plaque that builds up on your teeth.
 Plaque is a colorless or yellow film that is created by saliva mixing with foods and fluids, which in turn creates an environment where bacteria can live and grow.
 If plaque is not removed, it can turn into tarter, which can lead to more serious oral diseases such as gum diseases.11